-Reviews you can trust.
+Reviews you can trust.See why.

-The Best Digital Kitchen Scales
+The Best Kitchen Scales

-No matter what you’re cooking or baking, weighing the ingredients helps guarantee perfect results.
-But only if your scale is accurate and easy to use.
+No matter what you’re cooking or baking, weighing the ingredients helps guarantee perfect results—but only if your scale is accurate and easy to use.

 A digital scale is a game changer in the kitchen.
 A scale is critical for baking recipes, where measuring dry ingredients by weight is the only way to guarantee accuracy.
 We’ve proven this in tests where we’ve repeatedly measured a cup of flour by volume, using a “dip and sweep” method, and found that there can be up to a 20 percent difference in the weight—a variance that can mean the difference between a cake that’s squat and dense and one that’s fluffy and tender.

 Scales have many applications in cooking too.
 Using one to portion burgers, for example, means no more guessing if the patties are the same size and will thus cook at the same rate.
 They can even make cooking and cleaning more efficient, thanks to the help of the "tare" function.
 Instead of dirtying different measuring cups or spoons to get the right amount of each ingredient, you can measure ingredients directly into your mixing bowl, pushing the tare button between each ingredient to reset the displayed weight on the scale to zero.